 - The Acceptable Daily Intake (ADI) value represents the amount of residue that, if ingested daily over a person’s lifetime, is considered to be without significant health risk.

 - The Maximum Residue Limit (MRL) value reflects the enforceable maximum level of pesticide residues that are permitted in food or feed based on recommended use.

 Any real danger from a potentially toxic substance depends on the dose or the levels at which the substance is present in our environment.
 While some chemicals, like botulin, are poisonous in small doses; others, like caffeine, are only dangerous at higher doses.
 Just because a chemical is present does not mean that it is harmful.
 For example, apple seeds, pears, potatoes and courgettes/zucchini all contain natural chemicals that are potentially toxic to humans.
 In each of these cases, however, they are usually present in amounts that are far below harmful toxicity levels.

-Given the sophisticated technology available, glyphosate has been detected in incredibly small amounts in some foods – at levels approximately 100 times below the safety thresholds set by the U.S. EPA and EFSA.
+Given the sophisticated technology available, glyphosate has been detected in incredibly small amounts in some foods.
+The limit on the amounts found in foods (tolerances/MRLs) are not based on safety.
+They are the maximum amount that can be on the harvested commodity following the approved use from the label.
+These residue levels are combined with consumption data for the specific crop and added into data for other crops to determine whether human exposures will exceed safe levels.
 Based on the miniscule amounts in which glyphosate is sometimes found in food, a person would have to consume an incredible amount to get anywhere close to a potentially hazardous level.